Back How to ship overseas – A quick guide

 For full container loads, the price or rate is calculated per container.

-For part loads (LCL), the price or rate is calculated by the volume (per cbm) or weight (per 1000kg), whichever is higher.
+For less than container load (LCL), the price or rate is calculated by the volume (per cbm) or weight (per 1000kg), whichever is higher.

 What about inland transportation? / Can I also order a service for transport from and to the port?